roman-milk/roman-milk.github.io/how-to-get-a-job-at-fucking.md

+===

- ****** How to Get a Job at Fucking ****** byTheTalkMan© "But you're so HARD!" she remarked smugly, her hand working wonders on me.
+"But you're so HARD!" she remarked smugly, her hand working wonders on me.
 It felt so good!
 Dammit!
 How did I let things get this far?
 "I knew you were a sick fuck like me, and this fucking rock hard cock just fucking proves it!
 Now, let me take a look at what I'm working with here," she said, stepping back slightly, giving her busy hand some room to scoop my manhood from my pants.

  "Hooooolllllly shit!" she gasped out, eyes going wide as she took in my engorged penis in the flesh for the first time.
 My thick, fully hard nine-and- half inch dick was now exposed to her eyes, my heavy balls hanging below it, finally extricated from my pants and briefs.
 Tori was gawking at it, studying its impressive length for a few moments, appraising it lustily.
 "Jesus, Paul...
 I knew you were fucking big, but fuck... you're huge!
 How did this nice, sweet, charming man end up having a fat monster cock between his legs?" she asked, smirking at me as she maintained her grip around the root of my cock.
 "Unless you're not so nice.
 Unless you're not designed for business, but for pleasuring women."
 I shook my head, but I couldn't find any words.
 The pleasure was overwhelming.
 Seeing me in this state, her hand began to travel my length, affirming her control over me.
 "This dick is fucking wasted on a girl like Andrea!
 It needs someone like me to care for it in the way it needs!"